 Database Setup

 We will use mysql database.
-Lets create a new database kodementor
+Lets create a new database kodementor and do required setting in .env file.

 // .env file DB_CONNECTION=mysql DB_HOST=127.0.0.1 DB_PORT=3306 DB_DATABASE=kodementor DB_USERNAME=root DB_PASSWORD=secret